Andrés Velasco

 Andrés Velasco Brañes ([anˈdɾes βeˈlasko]; born August 30, 1960) is a Chilean economist and professor who served as Minister of Finance in the first government of President Michelle Bachelet from March 2006 to March 2010.
-He is currently the Dean of the School of Public Policy at the London School of Economics.
+He is currently the Dean of the School of Public Policy at the London School of Economics and Political Science.

 Early life and education

 The son of former radical politician Eugenio Velasco and lawyer Marta Brañes, Velasco was born in Santiago, where he lived until the age of 16.
 Following the exile of his father in 1977, the whole family moved to the US, first to Los Angeles and then to Boston.
 He finished his secondary school studies at Groton School, Groton, MA.
 He holds a PhD in economics from Columbia University.
 He took postdoctorate studies at Harvard University and at Massachusetts Institute of Technology (MIT).
 Earlier, he obtained his bachelor's degree in economics and philosophy at Yale University, and a master's degree in international relations at the same university.
 He is Sumitomo-FASID professor of Development and International Finance at Harvard University's John F. Kennedy School of Government.